Improving Model Performance

 bfloat8_b

-Enable bfp8 conversion using compile options.
-The model MUST be cast to bfloat16 before compilation.
+Enable bfp_bf8 weight conversion using compile options.
+The model must be cast to bfloat16 before compilation.

 torch_xla.set_custom_compile_options({